 26th April 2019

-Jemma called us with a complaint about Gareth, a staff member at her house.
+Jemma called us with a complaint about Gareth, a staff member at her disability group home.
 She told us that Gareth bossed her, her housemates, and other staff around.
 Gareth always spoke loudly, and it often gave Jemma a headache.
 She had tried to tell managers in the past, but nothing had changed.

 Jemma asked us to speak to Ben, another staff member.
 He told us that Jemma had spoken to managers in the past about Gareth, but that there was no difference in his behaviour.
 He told us that he had encouraged Jemma to call our office because she was frustrated that nothing was being done about her complaint.